Stables & Paddocks

 Bring your horse on Holiday

-Each stable has automatic water drinkers and there is an outside tap to fill water buckets if your horse prefers.
-A useful hose connection is provided for washing down your horse also.
-Both areas have a haynet ring and the larger box also has a fixed hay rack.
-The flooring is made of concrete, slightly sloped to allow draining to an outside drain collection point under the concrete path outside.
-This floor is suitable for all types of bedding.
+There is an outside tap to fill water buckets.
+A hose is provided for washing down your horse.
 A mucking out barrow, forks and broom etc are available.
-You can either provide your own bedding or tell me in advance what your requirements are and I will supply it at cost.
-Similarly, if you also require hay and/or feed, then this can also be arranged.
+There are mains sockets and electric lights in the tack/feed room.
+You can either provide your own bedding or let me know your requirements in advance and I can supply at cost.
+Similarly, if you also require hay and/or feed, this can also be arranged with sufficiant notice.

 From the first paddock you can cross our footpath into the second larger turnout paddock.
 This is lined with trees, hedging and a small amount of well kept barbed wire.
 This is the paddock most easily observed from the upstairs windows to the front of the cottage.
 There is a mains water tap along the footpath with a hose connection for filling the large water bins provided in each paddock.